 Finish with a rose swirl at the bottom point of the heart.

 For the sides, start at the top of the heart bump, on one side and pipe rose swirls around one side and then the other, leaving the bottom point.

 Go back to the top of the heart and pipe one rose in the heart dip and and additional rose to fill in between the two roses.

 Repeat on the other side.

-Pipe a rose swirl on the bottom point of the heart.
+Now pipe a rose swirl on the bottom point of the heart.

 Pipes stars wherever there are gaps and visible pieces of cake on the top and sides, trying to keep the pattern symmetrical – especially on the top of the cake.

-Pipe stars on the top of the cake around the heart outline.
+Also pipe stars on the top of the cake around the heart outline.

 Now you can sprinkle away.
 I firstly gave this beautiful cake a good dusting of white edible glitter and then sprinkled two different styles of hearts over it.

 Place the cake somewhere cool to set for a couple of hours.
 This cake spent the night in our porch, since it was particularly chilly February evening.